 Continually connect what people are doing to the mission, vision, and purpose of the team.
 Show them the intrinsic value of what they’re doing and how it benefits them personally.
 People are motivated by an internal sense that they are doing significant and meaningful work.

 Equipping is a personal and ongoing journey.
-People should have access to you during the process.
+People should have access to you during the process, intercom conversion can streamline your interactions with employees and mentees.
 Equipping them may come in the form of serving as a mentor, advisor, or coach.
 Sometimes, merely having another person in the room to talk things through helps us to think more clearly and move in the proper direction.
 Your best communication tool as a leader is the ability to listen.

 Develop ways to measure how effective a person’s performance is.
 Even though feedback can be uncomfortable, it is a useful and necessary tool.
 As you communicate suggestions and observations to those whom you work with, make sure they know it is for their own growth and improvement.
 People will perform better and accept evaluations more readily if they know it is already built into the process.